MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/change-setting.md

 - **Telemetry**: **On** indicates telemetry data is sent to Microsoft to use to improve the product.
 To prevent Microsoft from collecting any data about your activity, turn off this setting.
 [Learn more about data opt out](hololens-app-data-opt-out.md).

 - **End calls on suspend**: **On** indicates that calls are terminated if the Guides app is suspended during the call.
 Guides is suspended when Guides is minimized or when another app is started during the call.
-To ensure a call remains active when Guides is suspended, turn off this setting.
+The default is **Off** which keeps a call  active when Guides is suspended.

 - **HoloLens Temperature**: **On** indicates outgoing video quality in calls is automatically reduced if the HoloLens device heats up.
 [Learn more about temperature adjustment](calling-hololens-thermal-adjusting.md).